shadergz/algobase/README.md

 std::cout << "User ID: " << gabriel["ID"] << std::endl;
 std::cout << "Is user a developer? " << gabriel["DEV"] << std::endl;
 ```

+> See more in the 'test-hm.cc' source code